umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 **Use `imageMapIf`.** You may assume that the second and third argument are always two-element number arrays.
 The behavior otherwise is not specificed.
 You could write an `assert` statement to ensure this is the case; however, this is not required.

-### Moving Forward

-**For the following functions (4-7), you may not use loops.
-Instead, use one of the higher-order functions defined above or in Homework 1 (`imageMap`, `mapLine`).** Carefully selecting which function to use will allow you to write your code more concisely and promote reuse, which are important points of the assignment.

 ### `isGrayish`

 Write a function called `isGrayish`